 Rule #2: Give it Time, Be Patient

-They don’t give any time to build trust, find better products to promote, learn what it takes to sell online.
+They don’t give any time to build an affiliate marketing blog, build trust, find better products to promote, learn what it takes to sell online.

 That’s why so many beginners fail to make even $100 a month from affiliate marketing.
 Just like any other serious business, affiliate marketing takes time.